 SOMETIMES you just need to sit down and do nothing for a little while to help slow life down.

-This is what Sardinia is for: la dolce vita.
+This is why you go to Sardinia: la dolce vita.

 Sometimes you just need to feel the sand between your toes and dive into the sea to help you realise how good life is.
 I am blissed out.